mmplisskin/d.o.-rails-droplet-deploy/README.md

 * Make the swapfile persistent
 * Change the swappiness and cache
 * Make the changes persistent
+ you can also see more in depth instructions [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04)

 ```
 sudo fallocate -l 4G /swapfile